stem-piano/stem-piano-g-main/documentation/assembly_manual.md

 Three of the connection wires are optional (sustain connected, sostenuto connected, and una corda connected).
 Also, in many cases a sostenuto and una corda pedal are not used.
 Therefore, up to seven keys beyond the traditional 88 keys can be connected (total of 95 keys if using only a single pedal).

 Pedal signals are not hardwired on the PCB.
 Therefore, these jumpers enable connecting pedals in many different configurations.

+If noisy pedals or notes, connect unused pins to ground using a short segment of ribbon cable.
+For example, in this figure pins labeled 88 and 89 in the figure, on J45 (the 'in' row) connect to the adjacent ground pins on J41 (the 'gnd' row).

 # PREVIOUS STEP
 [./hps_testing.md](./hps_testing.md)